jsomers1/scrape-craigslist/README.md

 # scrape-craigslist
-Script to get newest Craigslist posts for a specific car model in a specific region.
+Script to get and open URLS of newest Craigslist posts for a specific car model from multiple Craigslist sites.

+# Tools
+Python, BeautifulSoup